bridgetmaddison/bridgetmaddisoncbt-site/content/more-about-act.md

 their lives right now.
 ACT is also a really practical therapy of change so if moving forward involves learning new skills or solving problems we can consider this too.

+## Mindfulness and ACT
+Here is a little more information on how mindfulness is used in Acceptance and Commitment Therapy.

+It tends to be more 'bite-sized' based on research that shows that even brief periods of regular mindfulness practice (5- 10 mins or just mini mindful moments!) can still be beneficial and help us to 'rewire' our brain.

+<blockquote>While many people think mindfulness means meditation, this is not the case.
+Mindfulness is a mental state of openness, awareness and focus, and meditation is just one way amongst hundreds of learning to cultivate this state.</blockquote>
+_Russ Harris_

+ACT breaks Mindfulness down into 4 key skills:

+1. Defusion - distancing from and letting go of unhelpful thoughts, beliefs, memories, images, rules for living etc.

+2. Willingness - making room for painful feelings, urges and sensations, and allowing them to come and go without a struggle.

+3. Contact with the present moment: engaging fully with our here and now experience, with an attitude of openness and curiosity.
+Getting better at being connected to the here and now and the things we value.

+4. Being the Observer of our experience so we are no longer defined by it.
+Not caught up in unhelpful stories of ourselves based on our past or our fears.